A squint, or strabismus, is a condition in which the eyes do not align properly.

 As a result, both eyes are unable to look at the same spot at the same time.

-Strabismus also makes binocular vision impossible, so it is harder for the person to appreciate depth perception.
+Constant strabismus makes binocular vision impossible, which causes a person to lose depth perception.

 There are different types of strabismus.
 They can be described by the cause or by the way the eye turns.

 The following terms describe strabismus by the positions of the eye:

 - Hypertropia: when the eye turns upwards

 An early diagnosis of strabismus will enable more effective treatment.
 In the past, it was thought that after a “critical period,” strabismus could not be treated.

 The sign of a squint is fairly obvious from an early age.
 One of the eyes does not look straight ahead.
 A minor squint may be less noticeable.